Thomas-Frew/Weather-Aggregation-Server/README.md

 Upon running this command, the AggregationServer will start running on your localhost with the designated port.
 It will listen out for HTTP requests and service GET/PUTS.
 Every 30 seconds, it will purge any weather data that is 30 or more seconds old.

+> Remember to run this service before GETClient and any ContentServers!
+> Copy the IP and port number of the server (printed when it starts), since these form a command-line argument for the GETClient and all ContentServers.

 ### GETClient